Dharshika10/Image_Gallery/README.md

 # Image_Gallery
-Use HTML,CSS ri create a basic image gallery ,where Images enlarge when clicked . this allows to view image in detail by simple clicking on the Image.
+Use HTML,CSS to Create a Basic Image gallery ,where Images enlarge when clicked . this allows to view Image in Detail by Simple Clicking on the Image.